 A crewed space program became a priority by 1967 in response to both the Soviet and American lunar programs.
 While these efforts did not bear fruit, China managed to develop their first heavy launch vehicles - the two-stage Feng Bao-1 and the three-stage Chang Zhen-1 (Long March-1).
 The latter succeeded in launching China's first communications satellite (Dong Fang Hong-I) in 1970.

-With the death of Mao, progress slowed and several projects were canceled.
+With the death of Mao, progress slowed, and several projects were canceled.
 However, by the 1980s, several key developments took place.
-This included further developments of the Long March rocket family and the creation of a commercial launch program in 1985 (which allowed them to launch foreign satellites).
+This included further developments of the Long March rocket family and creating a commercial launch program in 1985 (which allowed them to launch foreign satellites).

-In 1986, China once again set some ambitious long-term goals, such as the development of crewed spacecraft and a space station.
-In 1993, China's space program was reformed with the creation of the China National Space Administration (CNSA) and the China Science and Industry Aerospace Corporation (CASIC).
+In 1986, China set some ambitious long-term goals, such as the development of crewed spacecraft and a space station.
+In 1993, China's space program was reformed by creating the China National Space Administration (CNSA) and the China Science and Industry Aerospace Corporation (CASIC).